SAP-samples/teched2025-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/dt260_ex2_5_fiori_create_evaldata_button.png)

-## Exercise 2.4 Add visualisation with asterisks for customer ratings.
+## Exercise 2.4 Add visualisation for flight ratings using asterisks

-After completing these steps you will have...
+After completing these steps the SAP Fiori Flight Evaluation application will be able to display flight ratings for meal, flight and service quality using asterisks.

 1. Open the Metadata Extension **`ZC_FLEVAL_EX_##`** and add replace the source code after the **Name;** for meal, flight and service ratings with the following code: